 When you consolidate those high interest, large payment bills into a lower interest loan with a longer term, you could see a cash flow improvement of several hundred dollars per month.
 It can also be more efficient to make only one payment instead of several.

-Figure out how much you can borrow, what your payment could be and how much you can save each month with Discover Home Equity Loans’ handy online calculators.
+Figure out how much you can borrow, what your payment could be and how much you can save each month with Discover Home Loans’ handy online calculators.

 Risks of Consolidation